• Mail

 The gutter problems you discover may be related to the materials from which the gutters are made, the quality of the installation, environmental conditions, or a combination of all three.

-Check back for more information on keeping the water away from your home!
+Check back for more information on keeping the water away from your home

-405-905-9175
+Oklahoma: 405-905-9175

 Info@HomeRunInspections.com

-Serving the Oklahoma City metro and surrounding areas including Edmond, Guthrie, Cashion, Yukon, Moore, Norman, Chickasha, Midwest City/Del City, Bethany, El Reno, Shawnee, Harrah, and more.
+Serving the Oklahoma City metro and surrounding areas including Edmond, Yukon, Piedmont, Bethany, El Reno, Tuttle, Mustang, Moore, Norman, Midwest City, Del City, Choctaw, McCloud, Shawnee, Harrah, Newalla, Jones, and more.

-Schedule Inspections Online at:
+Schedule Your Inspections Online at:

-Like us on Facebook: www.facebook.com/homeruninspections
+Like us on FaceBook

-Follow us on Twitter: www.Twitter.com/HomeRunInspect2
+Follow us on Twitter

-Overhead Garage Door Maintenance: Part 3
+Overhead Garage Door Maintenance

-March 1, 2016/0 Comments/in Blog, Home Safety, On-Going Home Maintenance, Spring Home Maintenance /by Scott Price
+March 1, 2016/0 Comments/in Blog, Home Safety, On-Going Home Maintenance, Spring Home Maintenance/by Scott Price

-Stand inside the garage and close the garage door, paying attention to all the various moving parts — springs, rollers and hinges.
-Note the movement of the door parts and those on the overhead track system, as well as the garage door opening system, if there is one.
+Stand inside the garage and close the garage door.
+Pay attention to all the various moving parts — springs, rollers and hinges.
+Note the movement of the door parts and those on the overhead track system, as well as the garage door opening system.
+Overhead Garage Door Maintenance is going to address all of these moving parts.

 Squirt small amounts of silicone spray or a couple of drops of oil into the moving parts on the garage door itself, such as the hinges, roller pin, roller mount brackets, and springs, and cable drums.
 Open the door halfway and repeat the process.
 Open and close the door a few times to encourage the oil to lubricate moving areas.
 Spray additional lubricant if needed.
 Wipe away lubricant that drips using a clean rag.